Skip to main content

 Endpoint: POST /api/tasks/{workflowId}/{status}/signal

-Updates the task status and output of a Yield task asynchronously.
+Updates the task status and output of a running Yield task asynchronously.
 This operation signals a running Yield task and does not wait for the workflow to proceed or return a response.
 It immediately acknowledges the signal, making it well-suited for high-throughput systems and fire-and-forget scenarios.

 Path parameters